5of12/5of12.github.io/index.markdown

 If you find something interesting, or have a project you'd like to talk about, get in touch.

-## CHeck out some examples of our work
+## Check out some examples of our work

 ### MediaPipe Playground